 - For the Harry Potter fans amongst you, take a look at our guide to finding Harry Potter in London

 - If you enjoy military museums, take a look at our guide to London’s Best Military Museums and Memorials

 - Our tips for taking a Two Week road trip in the UK, should you want to have London as the start of a bigger adventure

 - For budget planning, see our guide to how much it costs to travel in the UK

 - Our experience taking a full day walking tour of London, in case you like the idea of a fully guided day

-- We also have ideas for other days trips from London, including tips for visiting Oxford in a day and Blenheim Palace from London
+- We also have ideas for other days trips from London, including tips for visiting Oxford in a day, things to do in Cambridge, and Blenheim Palace from London

 - Heading further north?
 We have loads of content on Scotland, including a 2 Day Edinburgh itinerary, a guide to the North Coast 500 and a 2 Day Glasgow itinerary

 - The Eyewitness Travel Guide to London, which has all sorts of information within, including more itneraries and ideas for your trip